Layer-wise Positional Bias in Short-Context Language Modeling: Methodology

 \subsection{Sliding-Window Attribution}

-To study how models assign importance to different input positions, we compute conductance (our attribution method) over many inputs rather than a single sequence.
-However, comparing attribution scores across positions using independent sequences would be confounded by lexical and syntactic effects, as certain words or word types systematically appear in specific positions (e.g., sentence-initial tokens).
-To control for this effect, we use a sliding-window approach (Figure~\ref{fig:method}).

-We move a window of length $P=10$ across each text with stride one (Figure~\ref{fig:method}, left) and compute layer conductance for every window using the Captum library \cite{captum_software, captum_miglani2023using}.
-We choose $P=10$ to enable fine-grained positional analysis in short-context settings while ensuring sufficient context for meaningful next-token prediction.
-Results with $P=50$ for two stories are provided in Appendix~\ref{app:p50}, demonstrating consistency of positional patterns across window lengths.
+To characterize how each layer distributes predictive importance across relative input positions, we examine word conductance $C_\ell(w)$ across multiple input sequences.
+Comparing scores across independent sequences, however, would conflate positional with lexical effects, since certain word types systematically appear at specific positions (e.g., sentence-initial tokens).
+To address this confound, we employ a sliding-window approach.
+We move a window of length $P = 10$ across each text with a stride of one (Figure~\ref{fig:method}), extracting layer conductance for every window.
+We choose $P = 10$ to enable fine-grained positional analysis while ensuring sufficient context for meaningful next-token prediction; experiments with a longer context of $P = 50$ are provided in Appendix~\ref{app:p50}.

-We remove boundary words from the analysis.
-After this removal, each relative position contains the same set of words.
-This construction allows us to compare conductance scores across positions while holding word identity constant, isolating positional effects from lexical content.
+We remove words near the start and end of the text that do not complete the full rotation across all $P$ positions, ensuring each position contains the same set of words.
 For each word $w$ and layer $\ell$, we collect conductance scores by relative position: